rtwalton/OpticalPooledScreens/README.md

 ## Optical Pooled Screens of Essential Genes

-Code and computational tools for the publication *The phenotypic landscape of essential human genes*.
+Code and computational tools related to the preprint publication *The phenotypic landscape of essential human genes*.

-For new projects using optical pooled screens, it is highly recommended to use the Github repository accompanying our upcoming protocol paper: https://github.com/feldman4/OpticalPooledScreens.
+For new projects using optical pooled screens, it is highly recommended to use the Github repository accompanying our upcoming Optical Pooled Screens protocol paper: https://github.com/feldman4/OpticalPooledScreens.

 ## More about this repository

 This repository contains additional application-specific resources for our study of essential gene function using optical pooled screens.

 This includes:
-- Many morphological features implemented as functions operating on scikit-image RegionProps objects (features come from CellProfiler and additional sources)
+- Many additional image features implemented as functions operating on scikit-image RegionProps objects (features come from CellProfiler and additional sources)
-- Functions for analyzing live-cell optical pooled screens (using TrackMate for cell tracking)
+- Functions for analyzing live-cell optical pooled screens (calling TrackMate using headless Fiji for cell tracking)

-Note: refactoring in progress.

 ## Installation (OSX)